jamesbrockb/dsc-mod-1-project-v2-1-onl01-dtsc-pt-041320/README.md

 ## Notes on Files

-I want to merge: ?

 My questions:
 - Which genres are the most profitable?
 - What month of the year has the global gross profit / box office?
 - What's the average budget spent on films over and which budget has the highest ROI on average?

-I'll be able to present what genre, film rating, 5 directors and month and budget that'll be the most profitable for Microsoft.

-Join / merge 1, 2 = g

 ### Columns of interest